 We see approximately a 2.5x overall speedup, almost all thanks to the dramatically faster extraction speed of the zstd compression used in the new file format.
-It This particular example does not stress the solver much, though.
-We’re hopeful that these optimizations will have greater effect on the solutions that have been taken several minutes or hours for users, and we’re excited to hear from you how much of a performance improvement you see.
+This particular example does not stress the solver much, though.
+We’re hopeful that these optimizations will have a greater effect on the solutions that have been taking several minutes or hours for users, and we’re excited to hear from you how much of a performance improvement you see.

 Room for improvement